vidu624/Banasthalite-Online-Exchange-Market/README.md

 server-side scripting.
 Client-side scripting is achieved by the use of HTML, CSS and JavaScript.
 It is used for customizing the display (different for each student).
-Server- side scripting is achieved through JSP and is used for form processing, building and displaying pages created from the database.
+Server- side scripting is achieved through JSP and is used for form processing, building and displaying pages created from the database.We have used JDBC API for storing and accessing data from the java programming language.

 ## How it works?
 <h4> Master Page</h4>